 Almost as soon as I made my previous, long guide of tips for Westerners visiting or coming to live in Japan, a bunch of people pointed out a number of things I’d forgotten to mention.
+Updated for 2019.

 Allow me to illustrate with a picture.